-Keep track of both friends and devices with Apple's new Find My app
+Keep track of both friends and devices with Apple's Find My app

 Tap Activate.

-When marked as lost, as long as it's still reachable by a wireless signal, your device will be locked behind its passcode.
+When marked as lost, your device will be locked behind its passcode as long as it's still reachable by a wireless signal.
 If you directed Find My to do so, your phone number and message will be displayed on the device.

 How to remotely erase a device